Environmental Measurement Symposium 2017

 NECi Superior Enzymes

-The Thermo Scientific Dionex Integrion HPIC system delivers features previously available only on Thermo Scientific high-end systems, including high-pressure capability and optional electrochemical detection.
+The Thermo Scientific Dionex Integrion High Pressure Ion Chromatography (HPIC) system delivers confidence in water analysis, with features previously available only on Dionex high-end systems, including high-pressure capability and optional electrochemical detection.